-- Where it is a setting with shared communal areas such as kitchens, activity rooms and bathrooms, how is the spread of infection minimised? - Where there are shared resources/equipment such as sensory rooms, computers/iPads or pools, how is the spread of infection minimised? - Availability of IPC guidance and good practice documents.
+- where it is a setting with shared living, for example a house of multiple occupancy (shared communal areas such as kitchens, lounges and bathrooms), how is the spread of infection minimised? - balancing infection prevention and control /PPE measures with what matters to people and their personal choice in their own homes - availability of infection prevention and control guidance and good practice documents.
 How do staff get updated on changes to practice?
-How is staffs understanding of guidance supported? - How do leaders ensure staff practice is in line with IPC guidance? - Are the audits and monitoring information used to improve care?
+How is staffs understanding of guidance supported? - how do leaders ensure staff practice is in line with infection prevention and control guidance? - are the audits and monitoring information used to improve care?